vichhika/AcrobatNoUpdate/README.md

 # AcrobatNoUpdate

-After installation acrobat finished, lauch this application and then crack your way!
+After installation acrobat finished, open your acrobat if it's required license key, close it and launch this tool and then crack your way https://amtemu.vip/ !

 No more update, No more expire !